primer/react/docs/content/Checkbox.md

 The `Checkbox` component can be used in controlled and uncontrolled modes.

+**Use [CheckboxInputField](/CheckboxInputField) to render a checkbox with a label and other content related to the field.** Do not use this component on it's own unless you're rendering a "special" checkbox field that cannot be build using the `CheckboxInputField` component.
+For example: the "Use your administrator privilages..." checkbox at the bottom of PR that doesn't meet the criteria to be merged without admin privilages.

 ```jsx live
 <>
   <Box as="form" sx={{p: 3, pt: 0, display: 'flex', alignItems: 'center'}}>